Defence Select Committee

 The Defence Select Committee is one of the Select Committees of the House of Commons of the United Kingdom, having been established in 1979.
 It examines the expenditure, administration, and policy of the Ministry of Defence and its associated public bodies, including the British Armed Forces.
-The Committee's remit does not generally include Defence Intelligence which instead falls under the Intelligence and Security Committee of Parliament.
+The Committee's remit does not generally review Defence Intelligence which instead falls under the Intelligence and Security Committee of Parliament.